ER season 4: Plot

 A lonely Corday starts a relationship with Benton, which causes friction with Benton's family because she is white.

 Weaver attends a Synergix seminar to see how to better manage the ER.
 She begins to date a Synergix representative, Ellis West, who advises her to fire a physician's assistant, which happens to be Jeanie Boulet.
 Jeanie fights for her job, claiming that she was fired because of her HIV status.
 Facing a lawsuit, Chief of Staff Donald Anspaugh decides to hire her back.
 Weaver begins to see Synergix's dark side, and breaks up with West because she feels he is using her, effectively cutting off all ties with Synergix.
 During all of this, Jeanie's ex-husband, Al, is forced to reveal his HIV status.
 This gets him fired and forces him to look for a job in Atlanta, and he asks Jeanie to join him.
 Jeanie refuses, and Al leaves her.
 Later in the season, Jeanie cares for Anspaugh's cancer stricken son, because she is the only person able to get through to him.
 After he dies, Anspaugh feels much gratitude and remorse towards Jeanie, given her prior termination.

 Carter pretends to be of humble origins in order to impress Anna, which fails when she finds out he actually comes from a wealthy family.
 Despite this, the two still become good friends, and she helps Carter help his cousin Chase detoxify from a heroin addiction.
 She had experience in the subject, considering her ex-boyfriend went through a similar experience.
-Unfortunately, their efforts were in vain, because Chase started using again, eventually crippling him for life.
+Unfortunately, their efforts were in vain, because Chase started using again and developed permanent brain damage from an overdose.
 At the end of the season, Anna's ex-boyfriend comes to the hospital to see if the ER is in need of a pediatrics attending.
 Anna is still in love with him, and faces a decision about her future in the ER.
 While Mark is away, a large explosion sends multiple patients to the ER.
 Weaver briefly has a seizure after being exposed to the toxic fumes.
 Mark returns and has fully recovered from his beating.